rev-dot-now/o/README.md

 {files}" > comment-prompt.txt

 $ o -i -s comment-prompt.txt
 Please provide the comment format you would like to use for the source code comments.
+> TSDOC
+Great!
+Now, please provide the list of files that you would like to add comments to.
+This will be the value for `files`.
 > All the files in ./components
 I have added TSDoc comments to both the `icon.tsx` and `button.tsx` files in the `./components` directory.
 If you need any further modifications or additional